oVirt/ovirt-site/source/release/3.2/index.html.md

 *   The CA certificate for the web administration portal is now acquired from the TLS/SSL handshake during the VDSM registration process, replacing the previous method of downloading a self-signed certificate from the oVirt Engine.
 This separates between the CA certificates issued for VDSM and the web administration portal.
 *   VDSM now uses tuned profiles for virtual hosts.
 Upon host installation, the installation script changes the host profile to 'virt-host-profile', which improves host performance.
 *   Users can now remove virtual machines while leaving the virtual machine disks as floating disks.
 This is only applicable when the virtual disks have no snapshots, and when the virtual machine is not based on a template.
-*   The oVirt Engine now automatically finds a suitable Java Virtual Machine (JVM) during setup, replacing the previous behaviour of hardcoding the JVM location in its default configuration file.
+*   The oVirt Engine now performs a DNS lookup and automatically finds a suitable Java Virtual Machine (JVM) during setup, replacing the previous behaviour of hardcoding the JVM location to the data center configuration file.

 ### Storage